bofie/cs168_student/projects/proj1_chat/spec.md

 Sockets provide a data stream functionality, but they don't delineate different messages.
 When a given `recv` call returns some data, the socket won't tell you whether the data returned is a single message, or multiple messages, or part of one message.
 As a result, you'll need a way to determine when a message ends.
 For this assignment, use fixed length messages that have 200 characters for all messages (including messages from the server to the client).
 If a message is shorter than 200 characters, you should pad the message with spaces (and the receiver should strip any spaces off of the end of the message).
 You can assume that no messages are longer than 200 characters.

-Be sure that your code correctly handles the case where less than one message is available in the socket's buffer (so a `recv` call returns fewer than 200 characteres of data) and the case where more than one message is available in the socket's buffer (so a `recv` call could return more than 200 characters).
+Be sure that your code correctly handles the case where less than one message is available in the socket's buffer (so a `recv` call returns fewer than 200 characters of data) and the case where more than one message is available in the socket's buffer.
+You should handle partial messages by buffering: if a `recv` call returns only part of a message, your code should hold on to the part of the message until the remainder of the mesage is received, and then handle the complete message.
+For example, if a client receives 150 characters from the server, it should hold those 150 characters until 50 more characters are received.
+The client should only write the message to stdout once all 200 characters have been received.
 To help you check for your server's handling of these cases, we've provided a special client (`client_split_messages.py`) that splits messages into many smaller messages before sending them to the server.
-You'll likely want to modify this client to test for additional cases.
+This client only tests some of the scenarios your server should handle!
+You'll likely want to modify this client to test for additional casess.

 #### Error Handling